MileneGJ/projeto19-drivenpass/README.md

 npm start
 ```

-You can now access the API's endpoints by navigating to `http://localhost:5000/`
+You can now access the API's endpoints by navigating to `http://localhost:5000/` or the deployed version on `https://drivenpass-backend.herokuapp.com/`

 <!-- Database -->